 For the TDS, all your debt repayments, such as mortgages (at the stress-tested rate), credit card balances, car loans and student loans, should be less than 44% of your household's gross annual income (that percentage can vary depending on your credit rating and other factors).

 Both the GDS and TDS ratios may vary based on your lender and/or default insurer (and change over time).
 The default mortgage insurance providers in Canada — Canadian Mortgage and Housing Corporation (CMHC), Sagen and Canada Guaranty —have different qualification policies.
-You will need to get mortgage default insurance if you put less than 20% of the purchase price down as a down payment.
-And all three of these insurers have declared that properties costing $1 million or more aren't eligible for mortgage default insurance.
+You will need to get mortgage default insurance if you put down less than 20% of the purchase price as a down payment.
+Effective December 15, 2024, properties costing $1.5 million or more aren't eligible for mortgage default insurance.
 Learn more about mortgage default insurance here.

 When you also factor the stress test into the equation, your income doesn't stretch as far.
-The stress test will reduce the amount of mortgage loan you qualify for, which means you'll have less money up front to buy a home.
+The stress test will reduce the amount of the mortgage loan you qualify for, which means you'll have less money upfront to buy a home.

 Critics of the mortgage stress test point out that it affects first-time homebuyers the most and may mean they miss out on entering the real estate market.

 Want to better understand what you'll qualify for?
-You can get an idea by using a mortgage stress test calculator from the government.
-With this calculator, simply add in some details about your personal financial situation and it calculates the amount for you.
+You can get an idea by using a mortgage stress test calculator provided by the federal government.
+With this calculator, simply add some details about your personal financial situation, and it will calculate the estimated amount for you.

-For example, here's one homebuyer's situation that we tested with the calculator:
+For example, here's one homebuyer's scenario that we tested with the calculator:

 - $500,000 property